 Changes to Critical Accounting Policies and Estimates

-Our critical accounting policies and estimates are set forth in our Annual Report on Form 10-KSB for the fiscal year ended June 30, 2005.
-There have been no changes to such critical accounting policies and estimates except as follows:
+Our critical accounting policies and estimates are set forth in our Annual Report on Form 10-K for the fiscal year ended June 30, 2006.
+There have been no changes to such critical accounting policies and estimates.